-The agricultural sector also faces risks associated with climate change that will likely affect crop and livestock production.
+The agriculture sector also faces risks associated with climate change that will likely affect crop and livestock production.
 Aside from affecting agricultural production, the International Food Policy Research Institute highlights the relationship between global warming and conflict in East Africa.
 The research finds that higher temperatures greatly affect the risk of conflict due to livestock price shocks and the stress on water and feed sources.
-It is projected that without intervention, the risk of conflict could increase by up to 30% in Sudan and South Sudan, and up to 50% in Somalia by 2030 as temperatures continue to rise.73 frameworks and policies are in place, coupled with visionary and accountable leadership.
-Experiences in countries such as Norway, Canada and Botswana corroborate the view that natural resources can boost development.
+It is projected that without intervention, the risk of conflict could increase by up to 30% in Sudan and South Sudan, and up to 50% in Somalia by 2030 as temperatures continue to rise.[70]